brandon-300/AniChan-web/README.md

 · Supabase URL & keys in config.js (or inline)
 · Cron schedule in Supabase SQL
-· Resend sender & recipient in the weekly report function · UI strings in i18n.js
+· UI strings in i18n.js

 ---